carlosabalde/libvmod-redis/README.rst

 * **All Redis reply data types are supported**, including partial support to access to components of simple (i.e. not nested) array replies.
 * **Redis pipelines are not (and won't be) supported**.
 LUA scripting, which is fully supported by the VMOD, it's a much more flexible alternative to pipelines for atomic execution and minimizing latency.
 Pipelines are hard to use and error prone, specially when using the ``WATCH`` command.

-In addition to the hiredis library, the VMOD also depends on the mhash library (http://mhash.sourceforge.net) to implement the optimistic automatic execution of ``EVALSHA`` commands.

 EXAMPLES
 ========